 This work, therefore, communicates a propulsive and continuous spatial system which, for the whole duration of emotion, I call A LIVING SIGNAL FOR THE GEOMETRY OF THE SOUL.

-But how was Franco able to create such works with only a long ruler, a sharp pencil, and black tempera?
-Many people still think he used a computer, but – even if recent researches made me discover a forerunner collaboration within the Computer Graphics in the early 1970s – the closest tool to a computer he owned was his Olivetti Lexikon 80 typewriter.
-Indeed in 1981, anticipating the times (the first Apple Macintosh launched onto the market is from 1984), Cesare Musatti (who brought the Psychology of Gestalt to Italy) stated in an exhibition catalogue from Lorenzelli Arte that in Grignani’s artworks …
+Many still mistakenly believe he used a computer, but – even if recent research revealed an early foray into Computer Graphics in the early 1970s – the closest tool to a computer in his possession was an Olivetti Lexikon 80 typewriter.
+Indeed in 1981, anticipating the times (the first Apple Macintosh launched onto the market is from 1984), Cesare Musatti, known for introducing Gestalt Psychology to Italy, astutely noted in an exhibition catalogue from Lorenzelli Arte that in Grignani’s artworks …

 “everything is calculated, everything is very exact: it is a work which might be the product of a well-programmed operation of processing by a computer.”